🚨 Scam Guide · 2026

 Key Takeaways

 Brisbane's scam ecosystem is driven by its sheer size — drivers from the airport have room to run up meters, Fortitude Valley's night-economy has predictable overcharge patterns, and the hot rental market keeps fake-listing fraud active.
-Violent crime against tourists is rare; the damage is financial. r/brisbane 109rdb3 captures the dominant pattern: 'The biggest scam is when they accept the trip, and then just drive around in circles/take the wrong turns on purpose, waiting for you to say something.'
+Violent crime against tourists is rare; the damage is financial. traveler reports 109rdb3 captures the dominant pattern: 'The biggest scam is when they accept the trip, and then just drive around in circles/take the wrong turns on purpose, waiting for you to say something.'

 ⚡ Quick Safety Tips